 Our comprehensive post-launch commercial strategy for TEPEZZA aims to enable more TED patients to benefit from TEPEZZA.
-We are doing this by: (i) facilitating continued TEPEZZA uptake in the treatment of acute and chronic TED through continued promotion of TEPEZZA to treating physicians; (ii) continuing to develop the TED market by increasing physician awareness of the disease severity, the urgency to diagnose and treat it, as well as the benefits of treatment with TEPEZZA; (iii) driving accelerated disease identification and time to treatment through our digital and broadcast marketing campaigns; (iv) enhancing the patient journey with our high-touch, patient-centric model as well as support for the patient and site-of-care referral processes; and (v) expanding more timely access to TEPEZZA for TED patients.
+We are doing this by: (i) facilitating continued TEPEZZA uptake in the treatment of TED through continued promotion of TEPEZZA to treating physicians; (ii) continuing to develop the TED market by increasing physician awareness of the disease severity and the urgency to diagnose and treat it, as well as the benefits of treatment with TEPEZZA; (iii) driving accelerated disease identification and time to treatment through our digital and broadcast marketing campaigns; (iv) enhancing the patient journey with our high-touch, patient-centric model as well as support for the patient and site-of-care referral processes; and (v) pursuing more timely access to TEPEZZA for TED patients.

-Our first-quarter 2020 launch followed significant market-preparation initiatives for TEPEZZA in 2019 to drive awareness about TED in the medical and patient community and establish a potential pathway for treatment.
-Our pre-launch market preparation initiatives have proven effective in driving the highly successful launch of TEPEZZA, which has significantly exceeded our expectations.
-To advance the continued strong growth and adoption of TEPEZZA, we are investing in significant expansion efforts in multiple areas: our commercial and field-based organization for TEPEZZA, which we doubled in size to approximately 200 employees by the end of 2020; our marketing initiatives; our long-term supply capacity; and our efforts in pursuing expansion outside the United States.
+To advance the continued strong growth and adoption of TEPEZZA, we are continuing to invest in significant expansion efforts in multiple areas: our commercial and field-based organization for TEPEZZA; our marketing initiatives; our long-term supply capacity; and our efforts to expand outside the United States.

-With the U.S. launch of TEPEZZA in 2020 and the demonstrated benefit it has provided U.S. patients with TED, we are pursuing a global expansion strategy to bring TEPEZZA to patients with TED in other parts of the world.
-Japan is one of the countries we are pursuing, and we are engaging with Japanese regulatory authorities and the Pharmaceutical and Medical Devices Agency, as well as with the Japanese medical community, to better understand the current dynamics of TED in Japan and the regulatory requirements for approval of TEPEZZA.
+With the U.S. launch of TEPEZZA in 2020 and the demonstrated benefit to U.S. patients with TED, we are pursuing a global expansion strategy to bring TEPEZZA to patients with TED in other parts of the world.
+Japan is one of the countries we are pursuing and, in February 2022, we initiated a Phase 3 randomized, placebo-controlled clinical trial for the treatment of moderate-to-severe active TED patients in Japan.